Am I qualified to write a Luminar AI review?

 Is Luminar AI the next version of Luminar 4?

 Luminar AI is a brand new product and not an upgrade to Luminar 4.
 However, the programs are very much alike.
-For example, a number of tools remained the same, the workspace hasn’t changed, and a lot of issues from Luminar 4 persisted in Luminar AI.
+For example, several tools remained the same, the workspace hasn’t changed, and many issues from Luminar 4 persisted in Luminar AI.

 Do Luminar 4 owners get a discount?